What Is Fennel Tea Good For?

 Since the volatile oils in the fennel seeds directly impact its effectiveness in treating IBS and other digestive issues, it is worth looking for a tea formulated with a high volatile oil content.
 The best fennel tea I’ve found online is Heather’s Tummy Tea, made especially strong for treating IBS.

-Other Health Benefits of Fennel Tea
+Benefits of Fennel Tea

 - Fennel tea is a mild diuretic and can help flush excess water and toxins out of the body.